Vancouver, British Colombia, Canada

 Institutional forgetting is built into maintenance.
 It comes with a task ID and a due date.
 Every company practices its own selective amnesia: closing tickets (“won’t fix, working as intended”), archiving threads, marking initiatives complete.
 An emoji that communicates done-ish without a single word.
 Forgetting makes room for new attention and for the illusion of control.

-Few would call this lying.
-It’s procedure, a system of plausible deniability that scales, and everyone participates.
+Call it lying or procedure: either way, it's a system of plausible deniability that scales, and everyone participates.
 It does its work by design and runs quietly until questioning feels impossible.
 This ongoing process is not a failure of memory but a triumph of process design.

 Inside these systems, the logic of forgetting spreads.
 Tickets close before they are resolved, often with a cheerful update like ‘circling back next quarter.’
 Which is a lie, and we know it.
 Initiatives are marked complete when they are simply abandoned.
 New employees inherit habits no one remembers creating.
 The system trains everyone well.

-Momentum becomes an accomplice.
-Once something is marked complete, the current of work carries it forward.
-Forgetting becomes a form of efficiency.
-It feels like progress until the bill arrives.
 The promise of a clean slate runs deep.
 Forgetting offers relief: personal, corporate, political.
 A fresh start, a rebrand, a reconciliation that requires no reckoning.
 To begin again without burden is always tempting.
 For individuals the burden is memory; for institutions it’s the record.
 Both seek relief from the weight of what came before.
 The burden feels physical, an archive room thick with dust and the hum of unfinished messages waiting to be answered.

 Institutional memory is fragile because consensus on what deserves forgetting never lasts for long.
 Memory is not optional for people, yet institutions try to systematize it, and in doing so they make accountability disappear.
+But some information never really disappears.
+Even after deletion, traces remain, ghost fragments waiting to be overwritten, like tree rings that cover scars or coral building on its bones.
+I think about that sometimes: how memory survives longer than policy intends.

 Remembering the useful parts of previous work requires the same attention as deciding what to do next.
 It’s maintenance work, active, unglamorous, and vital.
 Sustained thinking keeps truth from being overridden by convenience.